As covered in Grasshopper's introduction to SMS compliance, the local number (10DLC) registration process has two primary objectives:

 - Use check boxes to give your contacts the option to agree or decline to receive text messages.

-- As part of the opt-in language, clearly identify the message sender (your business), what kinds of messages will be sent (e.g. appointment scheduling, order updates, promotions or marketing messages, etc.), and the expected message frequency.
+- As part of the opt-in language, clearly identify the message sender (your business), what kinds of messages will be sent (e.g. appointment scheduling, order updates, etc.), and the expected message frequency.

 - Include instructions for how to unsubscribe or opt-out of text messages at a later date (by replying "STOP" or "UNSUBSCRIBE").